The role of information in high dimensional stochastic optimal control: Many agent problem

 or for the matrix product

-Four different representations of the martingale term for similar Markovian queue models are given in \cite{pang2007martingale}, along with the proof of a central limit governing the fluctuations about a high intensity limit.
+Basic results on uncontrolled models can be found in \cite{kurtz1971limit} and many subsequent works.
+Four different representations of the martingale term for similar Markovian queue models are given in \cite{pang2007martingale}, along with the proof of a central limit governing the fluctuations about a high-intensity limit.

 Illustrative examples of the problem we study are given and worked out in Section \ref{sec:examples}.